 You can also handle this spoiled content in a container.
 In a 10-gallon (or two 5-gallon) planters, put in a bottom layer of soil.
 Then sprinkle some good handful of good bokashi on top of that.
 Pour the spoiled contents of your bokashi in.
 Top it up with some good bokashi.

 Then, close the lid tight.
 You can take this out on the balcony or somewhere distant from your living spaces.
-Then, in about 2-4 weeks, it will decompose like normal.
+Then, in about 2-4 weeks, it will decompose like it normally would.
 The smell will also disappear.
 You'll then have good, nutrient-rich compost to plant your flowers & veggies in your spaces.

 But what about the liquid that we juice out?
 What can we do with it?
 Let's see: